Generator User Guide Demo 5

-Pre-processing scripts are invoked before applying the generator rules and they usually alter the input model in a way that makes it easier for further processing by the rules.
+Pre-processing scripts are invoked before applying of generator rules and usually alter input model in a way that makes it easier for further processing by rules.

-Post-processing scripts are invoked after all generator rules have finished and they are applied to the output model.
+Post-processing scripts are invoked after all generator rules are done and are applied to output model.

-- in the language properties dialog add extended languages : 'jetbrains.mps.sampleXML' and 'jetbrains.mps.baseLanguage'
+- in language properties dialog add extended language : 'jetbrains.mps.sampleXML'

-- create a new generator for this language if it has not been created (see Demo 1 for details)
+- create new generator for this language (see Demo 1 for details)

-- delete the (empty) mapping configuration 'main' from demoLang5 generator
+- delete (empty) mapping configuration 'main' from L5 generator

-- copy-paste all nodes from the demoLang4 generator to the demoLang5 generator
+- copy-paste all nodes from L4 generator to L5 generator

 New Test Model

-- in the model properties dialog replace 'engaged on generation' language demoLang4 -> demoLang5 (see Demo 2 for details)
+- in model properties dialog replace 'engaged on generation' language L4 -> L5 (see Demo 2 for details)

 - add a Text node to the 'panel' element:

-Our demoLang5 generator doesn't support text nodes, but text node in this context has the same meaning as a 'label' element with a 'text' attribute set.
-Therefore, instead of adding more rules to our generator, we will add a pre-processing script, which will convert all text nodes in the input model into 'label' elements and let existing rules do the rest of the job.
+Therefore, instead of adding more rules to our generator, we will add pre-processing script which will convert text nodes to 'label' elements and let existing rules do rest of the job.

-- in the 'main@generator' model if the demoLang5 generator create a root node of type mapping script
+- in model 'main@generator' (in L5 generator) create root node mapping script

 - set script kind = pre-process input model

-- enter the code, which will perform a search and a replace of all text nodes in the input model:
+- enter code which will perform search and replace of all text nodes in model:

 - add the 'fix_text' script to mapping configuration 'main' to the pre-processing scripts section: